 For example, a video conferencing platform that can accommodate hundreds of people simultaneously will come with a higher price tag than those that do not.
 Such a feature may benefit a multinational company that employs hundreds to thousands of employees, but not a startup that employs less than 20 people.
 In that case, a basic and free Google Meet will do.

-Therefore, please assess your needs and situation before obtaining funding.
+Assess your needs and situation before obtaining funding.
 Afterward, keep track of your expenses to keep your investors in the loop of your spending habits, increasing transparency and trust in the process.

 Prefer us to email you?

 Leave us your contact we we will be in touch.

 Do you already have an existing Business in Singapore or Overseas?